EcoSynthesisX/.github/profile/README.md

 # EcoSynthesisX: Impact in Real Life through Web3 for a Better Future

-At EcoSynthesisX, we're using the latest Web3 and blockchain technology to make a real difference.
-We have exciting projects like Impact Products Collections and our Impact Marketplace, which highlights the positive contributions people are making through our IRL Impact Rank.
-We're improving the way IRL public goods are funded.

 ## 🗞️ Mirror.xyz Articles
 #### [Taking Notes on the Development of a Global Impact MarketTaking Notes on the Development of a Global Impact Market](https://mirror.xyz/ecosynthesisx.eth/zOdeuaeFfJUFScZZKu1OGF7cWCiRgUHQSGE-14cf8fo)
 #### [Clean Phangan Impact Product: converting cleanups into capital](https://mirror.xyz/ecosynthesisx.eth/lBc13WGdIsnOI5t6w0AMcjWL_mqx9kFR0548Ft14ptM)